mikepjb/sail/README.md

 move makes the tools provided by tailwind available to Clojure projects as a library, without the you (the library user) having to depend on npm/node.

+**Sail is essentially a Clojure port of the Tailwind CSS workflow/build system I love to use.**

 ## TODO

 - [ ] consume all classes from tailwindcss npm (make this easy to re-run as new